BlendedNet++: A dataset and benchmark for field-resolved aerodynamics and inverse design of blended wing body aircraft: Dataset Generation

 \subsection{CFD Simulation}

 The aerodynamic data was generated using the NASA FUN3D CFD solver~\cite{anderson2024fun3d}.
 Steady-state simulations were run solving the Reynolds-Averaged Navier-Stokes (RANS) equations using the Spalart-Allmaras turbulence model.
-A fully resolved, viscous wall boundary condition was applied on the surface of the aircraft and a spherical farfield was applied far from the vehicle for inflow/outflow conditions.
+A fully resolved, viscous wall boundary condition was applied on the surface of the aircraft.
+A spherical farfield was applied far from the vehicle for inflow/outflow conditions with a turbulence intensity of 3\%.

+The parameters to generate the CFD cases were sampled using LHS over altitude, mach (training set), dynamic pressure (test set), vehicle centerline length, and angle of attack.
+The ranges of these parameters, as well as their sampling scheme, can be seen in Table~\ref{tab:flightconditions}.

+We intentionally simulate each geometry at \emph{one} flight condition (sampled once per geometry) to prioritize \emph{geometric diversity} over repeated condition sweeps.
+This design targets \emph{geometric generalization} (learning across many distinct planforms) rather than \emph{operational generalization} (off-design behavior for the same geometry).
+With a fixed compute budget, allocating solves to new geometries yields broader coverage of the design space and supports robust geometry-disjoint evaluation.
+Future releases may include \emph{multi-condition cohorts} per geometry to study off-design performance and condition coupling.

-Flight conditions for the CFD cases were sampled using LHS over altitude, Mach number, vehicle centerline length, and angle of attack.
-The ranges of these parameters as well as their sampling scheme can be seen in Table~\ref{tab:flightconditions}.
-These sampled parameters allow for the calculation of the simulation inputs: Mach number, Reynolds number, temperature, and angle of attack.
-Vehicle length was sampled on a log scale in order to smooth the distribution of computed Reynolds number.
-Reynolds number was not sampled directly as this approach would lead to too much variation in the effective vehicle centerline length, presenting substantial challenges in automating the mesh generation process, specifically for boundary layer resolution.
+These sampled parameters allow for the calculation of the simulation flight condition inputs: Mach number, Reynolds number, temperature, and angle of attack.
+Vehicle length was sampled on a log scale in order to smooth the distribution of the computed Reynolds number.
+Reynolds number was not sampled directly, as this approach would lead to too much variation in the effective vehicle centerline length, presenting substantial challenges in automating the mesh generation process, specifically for boundary layer resolution.
 All simulations were completed for a model centerline length of 1\,m to simplify the case setup, but the results can be used to predict for the full range of vehicle lengths leveraging the principle of flow similarity (see \cite{andersonaero} for detailed discussion).
 Reference area and reference length for force and moment non-dimensionalization were likewise set to 1~m$^2$ and 1~m, respectively, to simplify computations.
 The moment reference location is set to the nose of the vehicle, again for simplicity given the large variation of geometries present in the dataset.